 - Kavanaugh Extension Lot: Roadway along the back side of the baseball/football fields, which extends off of the Kavanaugh Lot.

-Thank you to Heather Arsenault (Administrative Assistant in Office of Campus Safety and Security) for working with the Commuter Council and the Multicultural Center on forming this list of commuter parking regulations.
+Thank you to Heather Arsenault, Administrative Assistant in the Office of Campus Safety and Security, for working with the Commuter Council and the Center for Intercultural Learning and Inclusion on forming this list of commuter parking regulations.

 Thanks to SGA and Campus Security the gate between Grappone Stadium (the football field) and Sullivan Park (the baseball field) is now always open to provide a faster walk-way from the Kavanaugh Extension Lot to the academic buildings until another more permanent parking situation is decided.